MicrosoftDocs/minecraft-creator/creator/TestDocs/CustomBlock.md

 ![A PNG file that can be downloaded and used in place of a custom texture made in a photo editor](Media/CustomBlocks/canvasblock.png)

-The Canvas block texture will need to be generated and placed in the Resource Pack.
+The canvas block texture will need to be generated and placed in the Resource Pack.
 There is an image that will be provided for the `canvasblock.png` but feel free to use a different texture.

 If you are using the one provided: